Tama-Toledo/community-visioning/content/event/2022-09-15-walking-audit.md

 Agenda specifics:

-  - Walking Audit as described above.
+  - Walking Audit as described in the flyer.